LevonDX/Teams-Hack-event-March-2022/Challenge 5/Readme.md

 ## Success Criteria

-1. Demonstrate to your coach that you can send an adaptive card with the information about incident to 1-1 chat/team's channel.
+1. Demonstrate to your coach that you can send an adaptive card with the information about incident to 1-1 chat and team's channel.
 2. Demonstrate to your coach that you can create a new incident from user's message.

 ## Learning Resources